 One powerful session included the passage of a resolution by members of the National UNITY Council to address suicide.
 The most recent statistics from the Center for Disease Control and Prevention state that American Indians and Alaskan Natives have the highest rate, more than double, of suicides among 10-24 year olds based on race/ethnicity and sex in the United States.

-For those of you who attended the 2014 UNITY Midyear Conference, please take a few minutes to complete the online conference evaluation form, which is available HERE.
+For those of you who attended the 2015 UNITY Midyear Conference, and did not turn in an evaluation, please take a few minutes to complete the online conference evaluation form that is available HERE.

 Your feedback helps guide the UNITY staff as they plan future conferences and related activities.